milangupta4/milangupta4.github.io/_posts/2025-02-08-create-company-in-india.md

 Maintain proper financial records and file annual returns with the RoC.

-Additionally, if your LLP’s turnover exceeds ₹40 lakh or its capital contribution exceeds ₹25 lakh, it must undergo an audit by a Chartered Accountant1318.
+Additionally, if your LLP’s turnover exceeds ₹40 lakh or its capital contribution exceeds ₹25 lakh, it must undergo an audit by a Chartered Accountant.

 ### Key Requirements